Analyst Ratings for WageWorks Inc. (WAGE)Updated: 2017-07-27

 7 analysts issued ratings on the stock, where 6 gave WAGE a buy rating, 0 gave an overweight rating, 1 gave a hold rating, 0 issued an underweight rating, and 0 issued a sell rating.
 Compared to three months ago, there has been an increase of 0 in the number of analysts with a positive outlook on the stock.
 Over the same time period, there has been an increase of 0 in the number of analysts with a negative outlook on the stock.

 WAGE was given price targets by several analysts.
 The highest price target was 88, which equates to a potential upside of 31.84 percent.
-The most pessimistic analyst gave a price target of 82, implying potential capital losses of 22.85 percent.
-One must be careful with overanalyzing price targets and ratings due to possible conflicts of interest among the analysts releasing them.
+The most pessimistic price target was 82, implying a possible loss of 22.85 percent.
+Some investors take price targets and stock ratings with a grain of salt, knowing that some analysts can have indirect business with the stocks they cover.

-Over the past month, analysts have revised their estimates for this quarter's earnings, with a net average change of 1.72 percent.
-That number becomes -1.16 percent if we expand the time horizon to include the past 3 months instead of just one.
-Meanwhile, fiscal year estimates have been revised downwards by -1.36 percent, compared to last month.
+In the last 30 days, analysts have changed their quarterly earnings estimates upwards by an average of 1.72 percent.
+This can be compared with the average change in earnings estimates over the past 3 months, which is -1.16 percent.
+On the other hand, earnings estimates for the fiscal year have been revised downwards by -1.36 percent, as compared to a month ago.
 Expanding the time horizon to 3 months, the average change in fiscal year estimates becomes 0.25 percent.

 Investors like to see analysts making revisions in the same direction, as that raises confidence in the revisions.
 3 analysts made positive revisions to their quarterly estimates over the past month, while 2 analysts revised their estimates downwards.
-Over the same time period, 2 analysts revised their FY earnings estimates upwards, while 2 analysts decreased their estimates.
+Over the same time period, 2 analysts revised their FY earnings estimates upwards, compared to 2 analysts that revised their FY estimates downwards.

 In the trailing 52-weeks, WAGE hit 80.50 at the highest peak, while it's lowest trading point was 55.65.
-The current market price is above the trailing year's low by 19.95 percent, and 17.08 percent lower than its 52-week high.
+Currently the stock is 19.95 percent higher than its low, and 17.08 percent lower than its 52-week high.
 WAGE has a P/E ratio of 98.16.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The WAGE value stock report compares WAGE to some of its peers using value stock charts.
-The market cap of WAGE is $2.64 billion.
-WAGE will post this quarters earnings in days, on 0000-00-00.
+The stock has a market capitalization of $2.64 billion.
+WAGE's next earnings release will be on 0000-00-00, which is days away.